tramarobin/fctSnPM/README.md

 * `imageResolution` is the resolution in ppp of the tiff images.
 Default is 96ppp. @isnumeric.
 * `imageSize` is the size of the image in cm. @isnumeric (e.g., X creates X by X cm images, [X Y] creates X by Y cm images.
 The default image size is 720*480 pixels.
 * `imageFontSize` is the font size of images.
 Default is 12. @isnumeric.
+* `linestyle` In 1D : lineStyle for plots (default  is continuous) // Specify linestyle for each modality in cell, apply each style to each modality (independant effect first) // In 2D :linestyle of the contour plot

 #### 2D plot parameters ####
 These option are specific to 2D plots.